alihojatnia/Knowledge-Graph-/README.md

 [Building a Knowledge Base from Texts: a Full Practical Example Colab, REBEL](https://colab.research.google.com/drive/12gwdua-Fs7H31HIc5frzavT6ofyeLWux?usp=sharing)

+This tutorial will help you generate a knowledge graph from some structured datasets such as CSV, JSON and XML.
+We will use Semantic Web technologies to build our knowledge graph.
+If you are not familiar with Semantic Web technologies, we provide you with some basic concepts and technologies about Semantic Web based Knowledge Graphs.[link](https://maastrichtu-ids.github.io/best-practices/blog/2021/03/18/build-a-kg/)

 --------------------------------------------------------------------------------------------------------------------------------
 ### paper
 - Towards a knowledge graph for pre-/probiotics and microbiota–gut–brain axis diseases[https://www.nature.com/articles/s41598-022-21735-x](https://www.nature.com/articles/s41598-022-21735-x)